nondejus/AwesomeUnityCommunity/README.md

 ## :sunrise_over_mountains: Terrain <a name="terrain"></a>

+* [Microsplat](https://assetstore.unity.com/packages/tools/terrain/microsplat-96478) - A modular free terrain shading system focused on performance and ease of use.
+MicroSplat is described as a replacement shader system for Unity Terrains.
 * [Terrain Topology Algorithms](https://github.com/Scrawk/Terrain-Topology-Algorithms "") - Terrain topology algorithms in Unity.
 * [Unity DryadeErosion](https://github.com/paulgswanson/Unity_DryadeErosion "") -  A toolbox for procedural generation, dedicated to Unity. (#Procedural)
 * [Interactive Erosion](https://github.com/Scrawk/Interactive-Erosion "") -  A toolbox for procedural generation, dedicated to Unity. (#Procedural)